Abiybeshah/alx-low_level_programming/0x15-file_io/README.md

-This is the C input and output.
+This is the ALX C file input output project